This is

 Graphic Concrete

-The project was won as a result of our new approach to collaboration, inspired by the rhino and the bird.
+The project was won as a result of our new approach to collaboration, inspired by this image Paul created of the rhino and the bird.
 As a relatively small, dynamic and design led studio, we know that we are stronger in collaboration with others.
 It has proved to be a successful approach.
-In 2017 we worked collaboratively with JTP architects to deliver a public consultation and master planning process for the Silver Hill area of central Winchester and, we have gone on to win a large regeneration project with them.
+In 2017 we worked collaboratively with JTP architects to deliver a public consultation and master planning process for the redevelopment of central Winchester, and we have gone on to work collaboratively with them on a number of large regeneration projects.

 This was also the year that Snug was selected as one of only nine RIBA Role Model Practices.
 It was hugely satisfying to have not only our work, but also our approach to work, recognised by our professional institute.
-This has given us a voice, as well as increased opportunities for thought leadership within our industry.
+This has given us a voice, as well as increased opportunities for thought leadership within our industry and demonstrated how important it is to align value in all that we do.
+In 2017 we also supported the launch of BizMin, a global organisation committed to calling and equipping Christian entrepreneurs to do business as ministry.
+This is something we have continued to support and seek to put into practice ourselves.

 Paul Speaking in Budapest

-Finding innovative ways to make homes affordable is in our DNA and today we are working across the housing sector creating housing developments that are rethinking affordable housing provision.
+Finding innovative ways to make homes affordable is in our DNA, and today we are working across the housing sector, creating housing developments that are rethinking affordable housing provision.
+Increasingly we are involved in complex mixed use regeneration projects that create better places to live.

 Acorn House, Basildon

-Although our core business is housing, we also work with a range of charities, communities and churches to deliver projects with a clear social purpose.
-These range from supporting Neighbourhood Plans, through to the design of new and refurbished churches.
+Although our core business has historically been housing, we also work with a range of charities, community groups and churches to deliver projects with a clear social purpose.
 Working directly with people of purpose inspires us, and we are passionate about supporting communities to express and achieve their dreams.
-In addition to our core services we are also good at delivering engaging workshops and consultation events that help communities’ express vision and build consensus, enabling organisations to deliver on their social purpose.
+In addition to our core services, we are also good at delivering engaging workshops and consultation events that help communities curate a collective vision and build consensus, enabling organisations to deliver more effectively on their social purpose.
+A highlight for us was Hope Street, a pioneering project for women in the justice system that has won a host of prestigious national awards, including the 2024 RIBA MacEwen Award.

 Highfield Church, Southampton

-Like most architects we also aspire to work on nationally significant public buildings that align with our values.
-In 2017 we spotted the international design competition for The Wall of Answered Prayer, a national monument of hope at the heart of the nation.
-As a practice that is actively based on Christian values the project captured our imagination.
-To our delight, we were shortlisted down to the last five from 134 international entries and, after two-years, we went on to win the competition.
-It is a huge privilege to be selected to design and deliver such a ground breaking and nationally significant project.
+Like most architects, we also aspire to work on nationally significant public buildings that align with our values.
+In 2017, we spotted the international design competition for The Wall of Answered Prayer, a national monument of hope to be located at the heart of the nation.
+As a practice that is actively based on Christian values, the project captured our imagination.
+To our delight, we were shortlisted down to the last five from 134 international entries and, after two years, we went on to win the competition.
+It is a huge privilege to be selected to design and deliver such a groundbreaking and nationally significant project.
 It marks the beginning of the next chapter in our story.

 Our Studio